angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 ### Anti-Blue

-These are cards that tend to be biased towards stopping blue-based strategies from interacting favourably.
+These are cards that tend to be biased towards stopping blue-based strategies from interacting favorably.
 Some may have relevance in other matchups but that is their main purpose.

 You probably want 1-4 slots dedicated to this role.